 To compute the frequency response numerically, we can simulate the system at a set of frequencies $\omega_1, \ldots, \omega_N$ and plot the gain and phase at each of these frequencies.
-An example of this type of computation is shown in Figure 2.10.
+An example of this type of computation is shown in Figure 2.11.
+For linear systems the frequency response does not depend on the amplitude A of the input signal.
+Frequency response can also be applied to nonlinear systems but the gain and phase then depend on the A.

-Figure 2.10: A frequency response (gain only) computed by measuring the response of individual sinusoids.
+Figure 2.11: A frequency response (gain only) computed by measuring the response of individual sinusoids.
 The figure on the left shows the response of the system as a function of time to a number of different unit magnitude inputs (at different frequencies).
 The figure on the right shows this same data in a different way, with the magnitude of the response plotted as a function of the input frequency.
 The filled circles correspond to the particular frequencies shown in the time responses.